FAUSheppy/potaris-next-gen/site/content/de/posts/fido_key_git_signing/index.md

 But then again.
 Git commit signing, for whatever reason, isn't really something most orgs do.
 Laziness really is the death of security.

+### Updates
+- *2025-11-15:* Frustratingly I ran into another lack of verification options only weeks after writing this article, when I noticed the otherwise great [fleet-gitops solution](https://github.com/rancher/fleet) does in fact not support it either.
+I did open a [feature request](https://github.com/rancher/fleet/issues/4333) for it, let's see if something comes from that.

 <sup style="font-style: italic;">by Yannik Schmidt</sup><br>
 <sup>**Tags:** _Linux, git, Fido-2, Security_</sup>